INTO-CPS-Association/DTaaS/deploy/services/gitlab/INTEGRATION.md

 # GitLab Instance Integration Guide

-This guide helps with setting up a GitLab instance on a DTaaS server, and integrating its OAuth Authorization feature with the rest of web application.
+This guide helps with setting up a dedicated GitLab instance for a DTaaS server installation, and integrating its OAuth Authorization feature with the rest of web application.

 > [!IMPORTANT]